vavesparashar/blog/src/_talks/Product-led Marketing.md

 A user never feels compelled but can always scale as per his/her requirement.

-A *learn* approach focuses on the existing audience and increasing revenue per user.
+A *product-led* approach focuses on the existing audience and increasing revenue per user.
 One of the many reasons why building an audience is go-to advise.
 One can always launch a service or a product around the audience.

 ## Conclusion

-Learn approach is the next evolution of inbound marketing when rather than teaching buyers, you make the users learn.
+Learn approach is the next evolution of inbound marketing when rather than teaching buyers, you make the users learn about the product.

 It is an efficient way to increase your revenue, win loyalty and scale your business.

-But, by its very nature, a learn approach is only as successful as the underlying product.
+But, by its very nature, a product-led approach is only as successful as the underlying product.
 Companies aim to build truly stellar products that put the user, not the buyer, front and center.

-Most importantly, learn approach simplify and streamline everything from the actual product to its marketing, sales and pricing all in an effort to make onboarding new users as clear and as seamless as possible.
+Most importantly, product-led approach simplify and streamline everything from the actual product to its marketing, sales and pricing all in an effort to make onboarding new users as clear and as seamless as possible.

 The neo-marketing approach seems to be gaining prevalence across the tech industry.
 Early adopters will have advantage.
-Much like it is with time, This approach will become saturated as well, so enjoy the ride as long as you can.
+As it is with marketing tactics, the approach will become saturated as well by the end of the decade.
+So make the best use as long as you can.

 Until next time,